 You need a payment system which is secure, reliable and helps you control how payments work on your e-Commerce site.
-All good, but how do you actually start setting this up?
+All good, but where and how do you actually start?

 Payment system options

-The good news is you have some options to choose from.
+The good news is you have choices.
 After all, other stores have already set up e-Commerce payments before you.

 You set up an account with them which connects to your bank account.
 When the customer pays them for an order, the money’s then transferred into your account.
 It’s safe and secure.
 However, it depends on customers already using those services, which not all customers do.

 The more common way to pay for online purchases is with credit and debit cards.
 If you want to take e-Commerce payments by card on your website, you’ll need to connect it to a payment gateway.